JoshuaTwigg/JoshuaTwigg/README.md

 taught myself how to play various instruments, programming and music production for personal projects.
 I am eager to learn more in these fields.   and keen for new experiences

+I'm a rock climber and a developer — always reaching for the next solution

 - Currently Studying at Cape Peninsula University 🔭
 - completed the Codespace Fullstack Developer bootcamp
 -  (6-9 months course)